RULES AND CONSTITUTION OF THE LONDON HOCKEY LEAGUE

 (b) may appoint one or more Vice-Presidents.
 A Vice-President of the League is an honorary title.
 Having been appointed, a person shall remain a Vice-President for life unless he or she requests to be removed as a Vice-President or is removed by the League at an Annual General Meeting.

-14.4 At any meeting a third of member Clubs shall form a quorum.
-Any member Club unable to attend may appoint the Chairman, Administrator or Hon.
-Secretary to act as a proxy in voting on any item on the agenda.
+14.4.
+At any meeting a third of member Clubs shall form a quorum.
+Any member Club unable to attend may appoint the Chair, Administrator or Hon.
+Treasurer to act as a proxy in voting on any item on the agenda.
 Proxies shall not be taken into account when calculating a quorum.

 (a) For any alteration to these Rules or a vote under Rule 2, not less than two thirds.

-(b) In any other case, a simple majority, with the Chairman having a casting vote.
+(b) In any other case, a simple majority, with the Chair having a casting vote.

-14.6 The Chairman of the meeting is empowered to vote as he thinks fit on behalf of any absent Club that has not given a proxy.
+14.6.
+The Chair of the meeting is empowered to vote as he/she thinks fit on behalf of any absent Club that has not given a proxy.

-19 These Rules replace all former Rules and Constitutions of the Higgins Group London Hockey League.
+19 These Rules replace all former Rules and Constitutions of the London Hockey League.